 I think this is a Lagarto but I am not sure.
 The growths on it were not spiky and could be broken off.

 When we got home from our morning excursion, we had lunch.
 Gabriel made sea bass ceviche for me.
 It was absolutely delicious.
-I took a photo of Gabriel today that I was able to upload for this post.
+I took a photo of Gabriel today.

 Today I did the dishes before Vilma had a chance to do them.
 Yay.